 In the UK, becoming an architect is a lengthy process, and most study programs require candidates to have a solid education in art and/or design related subjects prior to applying.
 There are typically five defined steps in the process:

-Step 1 – A 3 or 4 year undergraduate degree, which has to be approved by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB)
+Step 1 – A 3 or 4 year undergraduate degree from an architecture school, which has to be approved by the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB)

 Step 2 – Supervised work experience for 12 months, usually at a private practice (although it is possible to undertake this placement in any sector of the building industry, as long as the work is related to architecture and is supervised by a construction professional)